U.S. flag

 Download spreadsheet

-Note: Arrest estimates for 2015-2020 were developed by the National Center for Juvenile Justice based on the FBI’s annual Master Arrest Files of 12-month reporting departments available from the Crime Data Explorer.
-Arrest estimates for 2015-2019 were revised in June 2022.
+Note: Arrest estimates for 2015-2024 were developed by the National Center for Juvenile Justice based on the FBI’s annual Master Arrest Files of 12-month reporting departments available from the Crime Data Explorer.

-2020 was the peak of the coronavirus pandemic, which may have impacted policies, procedures, and data collection activities.
-Additionally, stay-at-home orders likely impacted the volume and type of law-violating behavior that came to the attention of law enforcement in 2020.
+The US COVID-19 National and Public Health emergency declarations extended from March 1, 2020 through April 10, 2023.
+These may have impacted the policies, procedures, and data collection activities regarding youth arrests during this period.
+Additionally, stay-at-home orders and school closures likely impacted the volume and type of law-violating behavior by youth that came to the attention of law enforcement.

 All offenses Total by Sex by Race